curioustorvald/Terrarum-Devlog/README.md

 ### 2021-07-27

-Moved to GDX 1.10/LWJGL 3
+LibGDX upgraded to 1.10/LWJGL 3

 ### 2021-07-28